Updated on December 20th, 2021 // by Katie Griffin

 The other 35% of twins are identical, or monozygotic.
 They come from a single fertilized egg that has split, share an amniotic sac, and usually share a placenta.
 Because they started as a single egg, identical twins are always the same gender as each other and have the same genetic makeup.

-Twin Pregnancy Early Symptoms
+Twin Pregnancy Symptoms Early On

 In the early stages of a twin pregnancy, you will be feeling the same symptoms as other pregnant women, but likely an exaggerated version of those symptoms.
 Hormones are responsible for many pregnancy symptoms.
 Twin pregnancies mean even bigger hormone changes, so you have an extra helping of what others are experiencing.
 Your morning sickness may be more extreme, your fatigue may be more pronounced, and your baby bump may be more noticeable.
 You will manage these symptoms in the same way as with a singleton pregnancy, but you may need to be even more willing to give your body the rest it needs.